Student Living on Cobden, Melbourne

 Cost of Living in Melbourne

 When it comes to the cost of living in Melbourne, it could be a bit expensive, but with proper planning and assessments, students can easily manage their expenses.
-A lot of factors come into play while estimating a budget, like the location of your student accommodation in Melbourne, the rent of your student housing Melbourne, Australia, and personal preferences.
+A lot of factors come into play while estimating a budget, like the location of your Melbourne student accommodation, the rent of your student accommodation Melbourne, and personal preferences.
+Other expenses like groceries, travelling, and entertainment also impact your cost of living.
 Make sure to make a proper budget for all your living expenditures and other personal expenses.
-Below is an estimate of the costs you may incur while living in Melbourne.
+Below is an estimate of the costs you may incur at the time of student living in Melbourne:

 Student Travel in Melbourne

-The roads are always crowded in Melbourne, with vehicles in a hustle.
+Melbourne's roads are always crowded, with vehicles in a hustle.
 With a wide range of transportation options, this city makes commuting convenient and easy for students living here.
-With well connected and vast transportation system of trains, buses, and taxis, travelling to any part of the city is hassle-free for people and students.
+With a well-connected and vast transportation system of trains, buses, and taxis, travelling to any part of the city is hassle-free for students.
 The automotive fare is also much more affordable than in other cities.
 Students can get a student travel pass and railcards for an easier commute.
+Students can easily travel from their student housing Melbourne options to any place in the city.
+Some additional modes of transportation include:

-3. Rail: Melbourne has 218 suburban stations on 16 lines, most of which are subway stations.
-Flinders Street Station is Australia's busiest rail hub, serves the entire network, and remains a prominent Melbourne landmark and meeting place.
-A full-fare myki card costs $6, and a concession, seniors, or child myki costs $3.
+Melbourne has 218 suburban stations on 16 lines, most of which are subway stations.
+Flinders Street Station is Australia's busiest rail hub that serves the entire network, and remains a prominent Melbourne landmark and meeting place.
+A full-fare Myki card costs $6, and a concession, seniors, or child myki costs $3.

 Student Lifestyle and Living in Melbourne